Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Graph-based Hierarchical Clustering and Forecasting

-The tree operators listed above can be used to design a neural processing architecture to match the inductive biases coming from the hierarchical structure.
-Fig.~\ref{fig:architecture} provides a graphical illustration of how the above operators can be used to embed a hierarchical relational structure into the processing of raw spatiotemporal time series.
-We move from the reference architecture in Eq.~\ref{eq:mp} to a hierarchical \gls{tts} model operating as

-Equations~\ref{eq:hier-seq-enc}--\ref{eq:hierarchical-message-passing} need further consideration to be fully appreciated.
-In the first place, matrix $\mH_t^{(k),l}$ indicates representations w.r.t.\ the $t$-th time step obtained at the $l$-th message-passing layer for time series at the $k$-th level of the hierarchy~(note the distinction between layers of message-passing and levels of the hierarchy).
-Indeed, compared to the model in Eq.~\ref{eq:mp}, the hierarchical constraints add further structure to the processing.
+Eq.~\ref{eq:hier-seq-enc}, shows the temporal encoding step, Eq.~\ref{eq:intra-mp} refers to the intra-level propagation of messages, while Eq.~\ref{eq:hierarchical-message-passing} to the inter-level propagation; this needs further consideration to be fully appreciated.
+Matrix $\mH_t^{(k),l}$ indicates representations w.r.t.\ the $t$-th time step obtained at the $l$-th message-passing layer for time series at the $k$-th level of the hierarchy~(note the distinction between layers of message-passing and levels of the hierarchy).
+Compared to the model in Eq.~\ref{eq:mp}, the hierarchical constraints add further structure to the processing.
 As shown in Eq.\ref{eq:hier-seq-enc}, each time series is at first encoded along the temporal dimension by an encoder which can be either shared or different for each aggregation level.
 Then, representations are processed by a stack of layers propagating information within and among levels.
-As shown in Eq.~\ref{eq:hierarchical-message-passing}, the representations are updated at each step by an update function $\mu_l^{(k)}$~(e.g., an \gls{mlp}) taking as an input 1) the output $\mZ_t^{(k),l}$ of a message-passing layer w.r.t.\ the graph topology at the $k$-th level~(Eq.~\ref{eq:intra-mp}), 2) aggregated features from the level $k-1$ and 3) the features corresponding to each node's super-node obtained by lifting $\mH^{(k+1),l}_{t}$.
+As shown in Eq.~\ref{eq:hierarchical-message-passing}, the representations are updated at each step by an update function ${\update}_l^{(k)}\emptyargs$~(e.g., an \gls{mlp}) taking as an input (1) the output $\mZ_t^{(k),l}$ of a message-passing layer w.r.t.\ the graph topology at the $k$-th level~(Eq.~\ref{eq:intra-mp}), (2) aggregated features from the level $k-1$ and (3) the features corresponding to each node's supernode obtained by lifting $\mH^{(k+1),l}_{t}$.
 Learnable parameters may optionally be shared among the different levels of the hierarchy.
 Final predictions can be obtained by using an arbitrary readout, i.e., a standard \gls{mlp}, and by training the model to minimize the forecasting error w.r.t.\ all the time series as